red-hat-storage/storage-arch-tools/baseline/media/fio/multiple_disk_baseline.md

-[FIO](www.google.com) is one of the most popular benchmarking tool out there and its my favourite too.
-It's a feature rich tool and provides pretty useful supporting utilities.
-One of the utilities it provides is ``genfio`` .
+## Initial Source
+"Content of this file has been taken from [Karan's Blog](http://www.ksingh.co.in/blog/2016/05/27/fio-tip-use-genfio-to-quickly-generate-fio-job-files/) "

+FIO provides a utility called as ``genfio`` .
 As the name suggest it a tool that generates FIO job file based on arguments you provides to it.

 Recently i have been try to benchmarking my server containing 35 disks such that each operation should run in parallel on all disk's and i should get aggregated results for IOPS and Bandwidth.
 So i used genfio to generate FIO job file and then run fio command line  using the job file